Sagar4173/ONYX/docs/COMPLIANCE_IMPLEMENTATION.md

 - ✅ Comprehensive configuration framework
 - ✅ 100% validation test coverage

-The implementation provides enterprise-grade compliance and threat analysis capabilities that will significantly enhance the security posture and compliance monitoring capabilities of the SecureDevOps AI Platform.
+The implementation provides enterprise-grade compliance and threat analysis capabilities that will significantly enhance the security posture and compliance monitoring capabilities of the ONYX Security Intelligence Platform.